-- (1) P50,000,000.00 for fiscal year 2005 and such sums as may be necessary for each of the four (4) succeeding fiscal years to carry out the program of Lighthouse Partnerships under part A; and - (2) P57,000,000.00 for fiscal year 2005 and such sums as may be necessary for each of the four (4) succeeding fiscal years to carry out the program of Recruiting New Teachers for Undeserved areas under part B.

-PART 1-LIGHTHOUSE PARTNERSHIPS

-SECTION 4.
-Definitions.- As used in this part, the following terms have the following meanings:

-- (1) (A) The term 'lead institution' means a state university or even a private educational institution that- - (i) operates an exemplary teacher preparation program of significant size in one or more areas of teacher preparation, which may include the preparation of principals and other educational administrators; - (ii) desires to assist other institutions of higher education in improving their programs and to serve as a national model for effective teacher preparation; and - (iii) places a significant percentage of its teacher preparation graduates in teaching positions in urban and rural communities with concentrations of children from low-income families. - (B) A lead institution may participate in a consortium with one or more two-year colleges with which it has articulation agreements relating to teacher preparation. - (2) The term 'lighthouse partnership' means a partnership of a lead institution, partner institution, and the government, particularly educational agencies, that is dedicated to improving the quality of teacher preparation programs.
-Within each partnership, the lead institution shall act as the fiscal agent for the grant. - (C) desires to improve its program with assistance from a lead institution; and - (D) prepares teachers for teaching positions in urban and rural communities with concentrations of children form low-income families.

-(3) The term 'teacher preparation program' means a program operated by an institution of higher education that prepares students to obtain initial teacher licensure and to teach in elementary and secondary schools provided as free, public education.
+(A) Fifty Million Pesos (P50,000,000.00) for the fiscal year in which this Act is promulgated and such sums as may be necessary for each of the four (4) succeeding fiscal years to carry out the program of Lighthouse Partnerships under part A; and (B) Fifty Seven Million Pesos (P57,000,000.00) for each succeeding fiscal year and such sums as may be necessary for each of the four (4) succeeding fiscal years to carry out the program of Recruiting New Teachers for Undeserved areas under part B. PART 1-LIGHTHOUSE PARTNERSHIPS SECTION 4.
+Defittions As used in this part, the following terms have the following meanings; (A) The term 'lead institution' means a state university or even a private educational institution that- (1) Operates an exemplary teacher preparation program of significant size in one or more areas of teacher preparation, which may include the preparation of principals and other educational administrators; (2) Desires to assist other institutions of higher education in improving their programs and to serve as a national model for effective teacher preparation; and (3) Places a significant percentage of its teacher preparation graduates in teaching positions in urban and rural communities with concentrations of children from low income families.
+A lead institution may participate in a consortium with one or more twoyear colleges with which it has articulation agreements relating to teacher preparation.
+(B) The term 'lighthouse partnership' means a partnership of a lead institution, partner institution, and the government, particularly educational agencies, that is dedicated to improving the quality of teacher preparation programs.
+Within each partnership, the lead institution shall act as the fiscal agent for the grant.
+(C) The term 'teacher preparation program' means a program operated by an institution of higher education that prepares students to obtain initial teacher licensure and to teach in elementary and secondary schools provided as free, public education.
 SECTION 5.
-Grants to lighthouse partnerships. -
+Grants to Lighthouse Partnerships. - (A) Grants Authorized. -